res1n/chromebook_kernel_tools/install_arch_linux.md

-# Installing Arch Linux on Chromebooks That Don't Support SeaBios
+# Installing Arch Linux on Toshiba Chromebook 2

 **THIS GUIDE IS NOT YET COMPLETE.
 IN ITS CURRENT STATE IT SHOULD GET YOU TO A BOOTING ARCH LINUX INSTALLATION WITH A FEW ISSUES.
 SOLUTIONS TO THESE ISSUES WILL BE ADDED SOON**

-This guide details the process I used to install Arch Linux on my ASUS C300.
-Please note that some issues may arise becuase (at the moment) we can only use the kernel provided by Chrome OS, which is version 3.10.
+This guide details the process I used to install Arch Linux on my Toshiba Chromebook 2.
+The guide has been modified from github.com/drsn0w for his baytrail findings.

 Currently this guide is only for Linux.

+### Note
+I was on chromeos 41.0.2272.89 (64 bit) firmware Google_Swanky.5216.238.5
+While performing this, so powerwash + reset may be required.

 ### Known Issues
 - Sound does not work
-- Occasional freezing
 - Suspend does not work
+- Kernel Panic on Shutdown / reboot
+- Creating Volitile files 2 min delay on boot

 ## Requirements
-- ASUS C300 Chromebook (others may work, untested)
+- Toshiba Chromebook 2 (others may work, untested)
 - Another computer running Linux
 - squashfs-utils
 - Chrome OS Recovery Media (make this before you start!!!)